FabrizioBrancati/Queuer/.github/CONTRIBUTING.md

 New API should follow the rules documented in Swift's [API Design Guidelines](https://www.swift.org/documentation/api-design-guidelines/).
 Comment every public methods, properties, classes.
 Make commits as atomic as possible with understandable comment.
 If you are developing feature or fixing a bug, please mention the issue number (e.g. #1) in commit text.

+## Changelog

+Once your changes are ready, please add an entry to the [CHANGELOG.md](https://github.com/FabrizioBrancati/Queuer/blob/main/CHANGELOG.md) file.

 ## Tests

 Add tests for every added function.
 The aim is to have 100% of code coverage.